Poem: The Years Flow Through

 restoring each bitter thought

-resisting our righteous rage
+they resist our righteous rage

 not realising that we are fighting for their lives too